 Communities

 Our communities are groups of people who come together around a shared goal, shared interest or shared set of values.
 Communities are our key tool for engaging with our members, enabling them to generate ideas for events, publications, guidance, and policy work.
 Instead of work being coordinated by a centralised bureaucracy, work is coordinated by groups of members using agile management techniques.
-Communities allow us to adapt to the increased specialisation of the environment sector and deliver bespoke benefits for members.
+Communities allow us to adapt to the needs of the environment sector and deliver bespoke benefits for members.

 Air Quality